What is cloud storage?

 How does cloud storage work?

 Data can be acted upon as short-term memory or archived as long-term memory.
 The short-term memory is handled by random-access memory (RAM), which is responsible for processing and remembering all requests and actions during the time a computer processes specific computations (known as tasks).
 Once all computations are complete, the data can be stored as long-term memory among different storage volumes, some of which may exist as clouds.

-At the base of every cloud storage volume are virtual storage resources that are abstracted from physical hardware.
-Virtualization technologies can take a dozen different servers (commodity or proprietary) and abstract the storage space from them.
+At the base of every cloud storage volume are storage resources abstracted from physical hardware.
+Virtualization technology is one way of abstraction, and it can take a dozen different servers (commodity or proprietary) and abstract the storage space from all of them.
 All this virtual storage space can be pooled together into something called a data lake that users can access as a single repository.
-If those data lakes are paired with automation and management software that are responsible for metering all that storage space and deploying storage volumes as needed, then you’ve successfully created cloud storage that can be accessed via the internet or APIs.
+If those data lakes are connected to the internet, then you’ve created cloud storage.

 Cloud storage formats

 Block storage splits a single storage volume (like a cloud storage node) into individual instances known as blocks.
 It's a fast, low latency storage system ideal for high performance workloads.

 Object storage involves pairing a piece of data with unique identifiers known as metadata.
 Since objects are uncompressed and unencrypted, they can be accessed very quickly at huge scale—making them ideal for cloud-native applications.